tani/www.gengo.cc/src/pages/about.md

 Hi, I am TANIGUCHI Masaya 👋

-Masaya Taniguchi graduated from the Information Science Course at .
-He earned his B.S. in Mathematics from Gakushuin University, followed by his M.S. and Ph.D. in Information Science from .
+Masaya Taniguchi graduated from the Information Science Course at JAIST.
+He earned his B.S. in Mathematics from Gakushuin University and his M.S. and Ph.D. in Information Science from JAIST.

-Presently, he holds the position of a researcher () in the Natural Language Understanding team at .
-Additionally, he is a member of , led by Dr. Kentaro Inui, at Tohoku University.
+Presently, he holds the researcher position (SPDR) in the Natural Language Understanding team at RIKEN AIP.
+Additionally, he is a member of TohokuNLP, led by Dr. Kentaro Inui, at Tohoku University.

-Masaya Taniguchi's research primarily focuses on formal semantics of natural language and programming languages.
+Masaya Taniguchi's research primarily focuses on the formal semantics of natural language and programming languages.
 His keen interests lie in exploring and advancing the understanding of these domains.

  <div style="clear: left;"></div>